drudru/understanding_redo/README.md

 # Understanding Redo

-A document that concisely describes the Redo build system
+A document that concisely describes the Redo build system.
+It is not complete, so look at the resources linked at the bottom instead.

 ## Introduction